Russia shuts down second rights group, drawing EU concern

-Known as the Centre for Support of Indigenous Peoples of the North, the non-governmental organisation was branded a "foreign agent" in 2015 for having received funding from abroad.
-The designation was later removed after the centre renounced foreign funding.
+Known as the Centre for Support of Indigenous Peoples of the North, the non-governmental organization was branded a "foreign agent" in 2015 for having received funding from abroad.
+The designation was later removed after the center renounced foreign funding.

 But a court ruling on Wednesday ordered the dissolution of the nearly 20-year-old group over allegations it broke Russia's laws on NGOs.

-Rights groups and other organisations designated by the Russian justice ministry as foreign agents, a term that carries a negative Soviet-era connotation, can be subjected to spot checks and face bureaucratic scrutiny.
+Rights groups and other organizations designated by the Russian justice ministry as foreign agents, a term that carries a negative Soviet-era connotation, can be subjected to spot checks and face bureaucratic scrutiny.

 "It is vital to create the proper conditions of state support for NGOs and to foster an open and inclusive environment for their growth."